stuck-in-a-local-optimum/is-duplicate-question-pair/README.md

    -  last_word_eq : 1 if the last word in the two questions is same, 0 otherwise
    -  first_word_eq: 1 if the first word in the two questions is same, 0 otherwise
  - LENGTH BASED FEATURES
-   - mean_len             : mean of the lenght of two questions (no. of words)
+   - mean_len             : mean of the length of two questions (no. of words)
    - abs_len_diff         : Absolute difference between the length of the two questions (no. of words)
    - longest_substr_ratio : ration of hte length of the longest substring among the tow questions to the length of smaller question